scarlett-de/green-taxi-data-pipeline/README.md

 ```bash
 docker build -t taxi_ingest:v001 .
 ```
+Note: It must be located in the same directory where I am running docker build)

 ### Step 5: Run the Ingestion Container
 - Use the command below to ingest the Green Taxi CSV file into the Postgres container: